 For these reasons, wider rims are ideal for off-road riding, gravel riding, and mountain biking.
 The increased sidewall support and ability to run the tires at lower pressure greatly increase traction and comfort.
 With wider tires, you can corner faster without worrying about your tire folding on the sidewall, sliding out, or separating from the rim and burping air.

 Running wider rims and tires can also reduce the likelihood of rim damage while riding carbon fiber rims because rim strikes are less common with wide, high-volume tires.
 Wider rims are also a bit thicker and structurally stronger.
+If you’re going with carbon mountain bike wheels, wider rims are better.

 Wider rims can also benefit road cyclists for the same reasons.
 The benefits of wider rims will be less significant because road bike road tires are run at higher pressures.
 Traction is less of an issue as well on pavement.